 How do our intrepid heroes find themselves tumbling through time?
 Great question!
 Seems there’s been something of a timing-SNAFU.
 No, not in the story — in the real world.
 The gang was going to meet up with an interdimensional nomad named Renet in the TMNT Annual 2014, but the issue has since been delayed.
 The finer points of what’s happening to the Turtles themselves seem to be lost on them, so it’s actually all the more engaging that we’re dropping into this with absolutely zero context.
 Plus, my questions about “what are the turtles doing in dinosaur times?” are quickly replaced with non-questions like “OMG!
 DINOSAURS!”

-It’s not just the dinosaurs inspiring that boundless enthusiasm from me, but the unbridled cuteness of Ross Campbell’s art.
+It’s not just the dinosaurs inspiring that boundless enthusiasm from me, but the unbridled cuteness of Sophie Campbell’s art.
 Previously, Campbell did the art for the phenomenal Northampton story arc, which found the Turtles contemplative and uneasily recovering from their losses during City Fall.
 Campbell’s character designs took on somewhat chibi features, but the solemnity of the story grounded much of his work.
 The result was thoughtful and atmospheric, but ultimately hopeful.
 In this issue, Campbell appears to be off the leash, as Paul Allor’s script breathlessly moves from fun chase sequence to fun rescue sequence to fun fight sequence.
 All four Turtles, the dinosaurs, and even some of the Utroms are downright adorable, and it matched the tone of the piece perfectly.
 I mean, just look at how Campbell draws the darkest part of the issue — when Raph is trapped in a cage with no realistic hopes of escape.

 Allor also allows this story to be unapologetically silly.
 He never goes so far as to unrealistically motivate any of the characters or have them strain the fourth wall in any way, but there’s definitely a sense of carefree fun about this issue that’s not present in the series proper.
 There’s a running gag about attempting to take down a T-rex by throwing an apple at it that had me laughing out loud on three separate occasions throughout the issue.
 First, when Mikey confidently says he can take care of it.